Copyright 2025 Hisham Bizri

 Gabriel Lefebvre, a Franco-American architect at the height of his career, finds his life shattered after a building he designed in Paris collapses, killing two and igniting a media firestorm.
 With his reputation in ruins and official documents mysteriously vanished, suspicion falls squarely on him.
 Desperate and disoriented, he escapes to a snowbound alpine villa with Miriam Scholl who is his lover, muse, and daughter of a powerful European family with ties to the Church and a buried wartime past.

-In the shadow of the mountains, the couple clings to each other amid encroaching dread.
+In the shadow of the mountains, the couple clings to each other amidst encroaching dread.
 But as snow seals them off from the world, old tensions resurface: secrets, betrayals, and a growing sense that someone, perhaps even Miriam herself, is manipulating events to shape Gabriel’s fate.

 Echoing Romeo and Juliet, the film’s climax arrives not with reconciliation but with irrevocable rupture.
 As truths emerge, Miriam and Gabriel must confront the final, devastating question: Can love survive the full exposure of the self?
 Or is intimacy, like architecture, a structure doomed by the flaws of its foundation?